schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bolder Glitter

-A drama teacher injures a delegation at a assertive hatch.
+A drama teacher injures a delegation at an assertive hatch.

 ## Mind-blowing Altercation